hubigabi/place_finder/README.md

-# Fuel-scanner
+# Place Finder
-Place Finder is a application which you allow searching places in your around.
-Choose location, type of places and entering radius in meters and that's it, now you can browse through places in the nearest area.
+Place Finder is an application that you allow searching places in your around.
+Choose location, type of places, and entering radius in meters and that's it, now you can browse through places in the nearest area.

 ## Technologies
 - Spring Boot